-Subject to limitations and restrictions discussed below, an organization can deduct ordinary and necessary travel, meals, and entertainment expenses paid or incurred in its trade or business.
-Also, special rules apply to deductions for gifts, skybox rentals, luxury water travel, convention expenses, and entertainment tickets.
+Subject to limitations and restrictions discussed below, an organization can deduct ordinary and necessary travel, meals, and non-entertainment expenses paid or incurred in its trade or business.
+Generally, entertainment expenses, membership dues, and facilities used in connection with these activities cannot be deducted.
+In addition, no deduction is generally allowed for qualified transportation fringe benefits.
+Special rules apply to deductions for gifts, luxury water travel, and convention expenses.
 See section 274 and Pub.
-463, Travel, Entertainment, Gift, and Car Expenses.
+463, Travel, Gift, and Car Expenses.